U.S., India, Japan and Australia counter China with billion-dose vaccine pact

 ‘INIMICAL TO OUR VALUES’

-India, Australia and Japan have all faced security challenges from China, strengthening their interest in the Quad, whose cooperation dates back to their joint response to the Indian Ocean earthquake and tsunami in 2004.
+India, Australia and Japan have all faced security challenges from China, strengthening their interest in the Quad, whose cooperation dates back to joint responses to the Indian Ocean earthquake and tsunami in 2004.

 The group was revived under the Trump administration, which saw it as a vehicle to push back against China.
 The United States hosted a foreign ministers’ meeting in 2019, which was followed by another in Japan last year and a virtual session in February.